NGdust/Ahrefs/README.md

 > 0.0.0.0:8080/function/ahrefsget
 >
-> 0.0.0.0:8080/function/ahrefspost?token={TOKEN}&domain={DOMAIN}
+> 0.0.0.0:8080/function/ahrefspost?url={URL}

-#### Settings Database
+#### Settings
 > The docker-compose file has username, password, db name and port settings.
-The same settings are the same in the **handlers/env.yml** file, they refer to the connection of functions to the database.
-They may be replaced if the database is deployed in the cloud.
+> The same settings are the same in the **handlers/env.yml** file, they refer to the connection of functions to the database.
+> They may be replaced if the database is deployed in the cloud.

+> There is also TOKEN_AHREFS in handlers/env.yml.

 #### Locally
 > **Docker and faas-cli** must be installed.